shotgunsoftware/python-api/docs/reference.rst

 :range: Year must be >= 1970

     .. note::
         Datetimes are stored as UTC on the server.
-The ShotGrid API is configured to automatically convert between client local time and UTC.
+The Flow Production Tracking API is configured to automatically convert between client local time and UTC.
 This can be overridden.

 duration